-Whether you're a history buff or not, you cannot help but become absorbed in the captivating charm of days gone by in this lovely Mediterranean retreat.
-And with plenty of sunshine all year and good beaches, plus a handful of vibrant towns and cities, Malta has something to offer to every visitor.
+With plenty of sunshine all year and good beaches, plus a handful of vibrant towns and cities, Malta has something to offer every visitor...

-Flights to Malta take around three to four hours from UK airports, though you might be confused when you alight in Malta and find the distinctive red of British post boxes and phone boxes, plus everyone speaking English.
+A flight to Malta takes around three to four hours from UK airports, though you might be confused when you alight in Malta and find the distinctive red of British post boxes and phone boxes, plus everyone speaking English.

 The design icons of Britain come courtesy of a period of British rule, as does the prevalence of English-speaking locals.
 In Malta, you'll also find the laid-back charm of Italy, Arabic place names, and plenty of Mediterranean flavour, from the architecture and the food to the welcome offered by the Maltese.